-- Allstate Insurance Company: Allstate's legal department has aligned its pro bono goals with the company's broader CSR efforts in order to maximize the impact of its work.
-For a number of years, Allstate has worked to end domestic violence through its Economics Against Abuse Program, which integrates the legal department, CSR, and the Allstate Foundation.
-Domestic violence is a deeply complex problem without easy solutions.
-Allstate has brought together distinct groups within the company to address domestic violence in a comprehensive fashion.
+• Allstate Insurance Company: Allstate's legal department has aligned its pro bono goals with the company's broader CSR efforts in order to maximize the impact of its work.
+For example, Allstate is working to end domestic violence through its Economics Against Abuse Program, which integrates the legal department, CSR, and the Allstate Foundation.
+Domestic violence is a deeply complex problem without easy solutions, so Allstate has brought these groups together to address domestic violence in a comprehensive fashion.
 Since 2005, Allstate has provided more than \$40 million to organizations and individuals toward financial empowerment for survivors of domestic violence.
-In addition, attorneys and legal staff volunteer to provide pro bono legal assistance to survivors, while hundreds of Allstate agency owners and personal financial representatives teach financial literacy classes. - Walmart: Walmart has been a long-time financial supporter of Arkansas Children's Hospital.
+In addition, attorneys and legal staff volunteer to provide pro bono legal assistance to survivors, while hundreds of Allstate agency owners and personal financial representatives teach financial literacy classes.

+Walmart: Walmart has been a long-time financial supporter of Arkansas Children's Hospital.
 When the Walmart legal department launched its pro bono program in 2010, the company's support grew to include legal assistance to patients served by the hospital.
-With financial support from the Walmart Foundation, the legal department developed a medical-legal partnership (MLP) project with Arkansas Children's Hospital and Legal Aid of Arkansas.
-Volunteers from the legal department, working with Legal Aid of

-Arkansas, provide onsite and virtual pro bono legal services to patients of the Arkansas Children's Hospital who, in additional to medical needs, require civil legal assistance.
+With financial support from the Walmart Foundation, the legal department developed a medical-legal partnership (MLP) project with Arkansas Children's Hospital, Legal Aid of Arkansas, and the Advisory Board Company.
+Volunteers from the legal department, working with Legal Aid of Arkansas, provide onsite and virtual pro bono legal services to patients of the Arkansas Children's Hospital who, in additional to medical needs, require civil legal assistance.
 Walmart's program was the first corporate-sponsored MLP, and has since grown to include the Advisory Board Company as a partner.
 Walmart also sponsors an Equal Justice Works fellow in support of the MLP.